 Prerequisites: Participants will be expected to have already acquired basic Stata skills, for example through completing the January SALDRU Stata course or an undergraduate course in econometrics in which Stata was used.
 Don't know Stata?
 Have a look at our Introduction to Stata course.

-Course Instructors: Murray Leibbrandt, Director of SALDRU and holder of the DST/NRF National Research Chair of Poverty and Inequality Research, Martin Wittenberg, Professor in the School of Economics at UCT and Director of DataFirst.
-Andrew Kerr, Senior Research Officer, DataFirst.
+Course Instructors: Muna Shifa, Senior Research Officer, SALDRU and Martin Wittenberg, Professor in the School of Economics and Director of DataFirst.

-Course Fees: The cost of the course is R13 000.00.
+Course Fees: R10 500.00.
 Partial scholarships are available to bona fide students and academics.